 There are some common misconceptions when it comes to 3D metal printing.

-With that said, the benefits of 3D printing metal are great.
+With that said, the benefits of metal 3D printing are great.

 Like Shapeways and i.materialise, Sculpteo is an online 3D printing service that allows anyone to upload 3D models and have them fabricated in a wide variety of materials.
 In keeping with its competitors, Sculpteo also allows individuals and professionals to open up an online storefront and sell their designs to the public.
-Sculpteo’s stable of printers includes high-end machines by 3D Systems, EOS, Stratasys, and ZCorp.
+Sculpteo’s stable of printers includes high-end machines from 3D Systems, EOS, Stratasys, and ZCorp.
 Its extensive technical documentation will help you detect design flaws and choose the right material for your project.

-Via the 3D Hubs, you can search for individuals and businesses that offer 3D printing services in your area, upload your STL file for an instant estimate, and connect with them directly to get the job done.
-The online 3D printing service also allows you to filter by materials, by user rating, by distance, and multiple other factors.
+Via 3D Hubs, you can search for individuals and businesses that offer 3D printing services in your area, upload your STL file for an instant estimate, and connect with them directly to get the job done.
+This online 3D printing service also allows you to filter by materials, by user rating, by distance, and multiple other factors.
 Regardless of the type of item you want to have printed, there’s likely someone in your vicinity who can print it for you.
-A considerable number of materials can be printed in industrial quality, these are marked as “HD” in the search field.
+A considerable number of materials can be printed in industrial quality, marked as “HD” in the search field.

 In general, 3D printed metal parts can be as strong as traditionally manufactured metal components.
 The parts created with DMLS have mechanical properties equivalent to a cast metal part.
-Also, the porosity of an object made by a good metal 3D printer can reach a 99.5% density.
+Also, the porosity of an object made by a good metal 3D printer can reach 99.5% density.
 In fact, manufacturer Stratasys claims 3D printed metals are above industry standards for density testing.

 3D printed metal is available in several resolutions.
 At its highest resolution, the layer thickness is 0.0008” – 0.0012” and the X/Y resolution is 0.012” – 0.016”.
 The minimum hole diameter is 0.035” – 0.045”.

 One other possibility, which is also similar to ceramics-based crafts, is to mix the metal powder into a metal paste.
 Using a pneumatic extrusion 3D printer (like a syringe bioprinter or a low-cost food printer) to form the 3D objects.
-Once you have 3D printed the desired shape, the objects are once again sintered in a kiln.
+Once you’ve 3D printed the desired shape, the objects are once again sintered in a kiln.

 This approach is used by Mini Metal Maker, possibly the only truly affordable metal 3D printer out there.

 Most powder bed fusion companies can 3D print with precious metals such as gold, silver and platinum.
-The challenge here, along with maintaining the materials aesthetic properties, is to make sure that the precious powder management is optimized.
+The challenge here, along with maintaining the material’s aesthetic properties, is to make sure that the precious powder management is optimized.
 Precious metals are 3D printed both for jewelry, medical and electronics applications.

 Sciaky’s largest regularly available system is the EBAM 300.
 It has a build size envelope measuring 228” (5791 mm) width x 48” (1219 mm) depth x 48” (1219 mm) height.

-The company claims that the EBAM 300 is also one of the fastest industrial 3D printers commercially available.
+The company claims that the EBAM 300 is also one of the fastest industrial metal 3D printers commercially available.
 This metal 3D printer can produce a 10-foot-long titanium aircraft structure in 48 hours at a rate of approximately 15 lbs. of metal per hour.
 In general, forgings that used to take 6-12 months to complete can be completed in 2 days with this metal 3D printer.

-Sciaky’s unique technology uses a high power electron beam gun to melt a 3 mm thick titanium filament, with standard deposition rates ranging from 7 to 20 lbs. per hour.
+Sciaky’s unique technology uses a high power electron beam gun to melt a 3 mm thick titanium filament, with standard deposition rates ranging from 7 to 20 lbs per hour.